 - a Enter the number from Schedule X, Part I, line 2.
 If you did not claim the refundable food/excise tax credit, complete Part I, line 2, and enter amount here. - b Enter the number of persons who would have been listed in Part I, line 2 as qualified exemptions except that: (1) they were minor children receiving more than half of their support from public agencies, or (2) they were in prison, a youth correctional facility, or jail for the entire taxable year.... - c If you are a qualified exemption and you are age 65 or over, enter 1.
+Otherwise, enter 0...... - d If you are married and filing a joint return or married and filing separately where your spouse is not filing a Hawaii return, had no income, and was not the dependent of someone else; and your spouse is a qualified exemption; and your spouse is age 65 or over; enter 1.
 Otherwise, enter 0...... - e Add lines a through d.
 Enter the result here and on line 8 of Schedule X, Part II.....